w3c-ccg/traceability-interop/docs/tutorials/authentication/README.md

 <img src="./resources/create-workspace.png"/>

-Start your setup by creating a new Postman collection called "Authentication Tutorial", and a new Postman environment called "Authentication Tutorial"; all requests and environment variables in this tutorial will be created in these new containers.
+Start your setup by creating a new Postman collection called `Authentication Tutorial`, and a new Postman environment called `Authentication Tutorial`; all requests and environment variables in this tutorial will be created in these new containers.

 ## Access Token Request